 “H211 received a significant discount on fuel for its many non-NASA-related flights to which it was not entitled,” wrote Inspector General Paul Martin.
 “While this arrangement did not cause an economic loss to NASA or DLA-Energy, it did result in considerable savings for H211 and engendered a sense of unfairness and a perception of favoritism toward H211 and its owners.”

-Google using taxpayer-funded jets for exotic vacations?
+Google using taxpayer-funded jet fuel for exotic vacations?

 Sound gift advice for music lovers